What are the aims of this leaflet?

 Hidradenitis suppurativa is a long term, recurrent, and painful disease in which there is inflammation (redness, tenderness and swelling) in areas of skin containing apocrine sweat glands.
-These glands are found mainly in the armpits, breasts and groins.
+These glands are found mainly in the armpits, breasts, groin, abdomen folds and buttocks.
 Within HS there is a blockage of the hair follicles.
 This causes a mixture of boil-like lumps, areas leaking pus, and scarring.

-Hidradenitis suppurativa tends to begin around puberty age, and is more common in women.
+Hidradenitis suppurativa tends to begin around puberty.
+It is more common in women and in people with skin of colour.
 It is estimated to affect about 1% of the population.

 What causes hidradenitis suppurativa?

 It is still not clear why some people get this disease, but it is thought the inflamed spots or lumps develop when there is a blockage of the hair follicles.
-As the fluid or pus in the spots and lumps cannot escape, the hair follicles may swell up and burst, or may form abscesses and become severely infected.
+As the fluid or pus in the spots and lumps cannot escape, the hair follicles may swell up and burst causing the area to become inflamed or form abscesses and become severely infected.

 Contributory factors include the following:

-• Bacteria (germs) that normally live on the skin may become trapped in the blocked gland or hair follicle.
-It is not clear whether the cause the disease or just contribute to the inflammation.
+Bacteria (germs) that normally live on the skin may become trapped in the blocked gland or hair follicle.
+It is not clear whether this causes the disease or just contributes to the inflammation.

-• There may be a link with acne and pilonidal sinus (a chronic abscess at the base of the spine).
+There may be a link with acne, dissecting scalp cellulitis (scarring and inflammation of the scalp) and pilonidal sinus (a chronic abscess at the base of the spine).

-• Smoking and obesity are linked with HS, but the condition can also affect non-smokers of normal weight.
+Smoking and obesity are linked with HS (up to 60% of patients with HS are smokers), but the condition can also affect non-smokers of normal weight.

 Is hidradenitis suppurativa hereditary?